Looking for the best nootropics for traders? I was too, so hopefully this post will point you in the right direction.

 I finally have enough information to share and I'll give you my complete results in this post.
-These aren't all of the products that I tried, but the others aren't worth mentioning because they didn't work and aren't widely available.
+These aren't all of the products that I tried, but the others aren't worth mentioning because they didn't have any effect or aren't widely available.

-Before I get into the reviews, remember that I'm not a doctor.
-So consult a medical doctor if you have any doubts about using nootropics.
+Before I get into the reviews, remember that I'm not a doctor, so consult a medical doctor before trying nootropics.
 These substances could have a negative effect on your body.
-While I did a lot of research and chose the “safest” ones, I'm not an expert on these substances.
+This is not a recommendation to use nootropics, I'm simply sharing my experiences.

 Alright, let's get into it…

 Let's start at the bottom.
-To be frank, Neuro-Peak was pretty rough.
+To be frank, Neuro-Peak was pretty rough on me.

-I tried it because it's a best seller on Amazon and it has a ton of great reviews, as you can see above.
+I tried it because it's a best seller on Amazon and it has a ton of great reviews.